 Save your tick for testing!

 If you have been bitten by a tick, sending it out for identification and laboratory testing is one of the most effective measures you can take to determine your risk of exposure to Lyme disease and other tick-borne illness.
-If you discover a tick, promptly remove it using either fine-tipped tweezers or our recommended tick removal card.
+If you discover a tick, promptly remove it using either fine-tipped tweezers.

 Grasp the tick as close to the skin as possible and pull upward with even pressure.
 Do not twist or use alternate methods of tick removal as you may dismember the tick (leaving its mouth parts lodged in your skin).
 Do not use other methods such as burning it, squeezing it or covering it in petroleum jelly, oil, nail polish, or other solutions.
 This approach may create stress causing the tick to regurgitate more of its contents into your blood stream.